mahadevamadhu/kafka-reading/README.md

 Copy code
 .\bin\windows\kafka-console-consumer.bat --topic product-register --bootstrap-server localhost:9092 --consumer-property auto.offset.reset=latest
 Description: Configures the consumer to start reading from the end of the log if the group does not have a committed offset (default behavior when not specifying --from-beginning or --offset).

+# How to prevent duplication in Kafka?
+Enable Idempotent Producers: Use Kafka’s idempotent producer feature for exactly-once delivery semantics.
+Transactional Producers: Use Kafka’s transactional API for atomic message writes across multiple topics or partitions.
+Kafka Streams EOS: Use exactly-once processing in Kafka Streams applications.
+Consumer-Level Deduplication: Implement deduplication logic in your consumer application.
+Log Compaction: Use Kafka’s log compaction to retain only the latest message for each key.
+Unique Message Identifiers: Attach unique IDs to messages and use them for deduplication.
+Consumer Group Offsets: Manage consumer group offsets properly to avoid reprocessing messages.